With a selection of music.

 Four older women with a unique friendship prepare for a farewell.

-Rose deals with foot and mouth disease and her nephew - then her film star brother arrives
+Rose deals with foot and mouth disease and a nephew, then her film-star brother arrives.

 Five 11-year-olds are shocked to learn they are too old for their activity centre.